Application Portfolio Assessment Introduction and Best Practices

 Identifying Redundancies and Duplication

-One of the critical reasons for conducting an application portfolio assessment is to identify redundancies and duplications in the application landscape.
+One critical reason for conducting an application portfolio assessment is to identify redundancies and duplications in the application landscape.
 Organizations can eliminate unnecessary applications by evaluating each application's functionality and usage, leading to cost savings and improved efficiency.

 Assessing Business Value and ROI